MariaSecu/TestAutomation/readme.md

 5. If instruction.

 **Lesson2:**
   Contains a class with 2 methods  that are used to:
-1.Assigning the qualification according to the score.
+1. Assigning the qualification according to the score.
-2.Assigning the qualification according to the grade.
+2. Assigning the qualification according to the grade.

 The applied knowledge include:
 1. Access modifiers.